Spinal neuron growth cones

 - Parkinson's disease.
 Researchers are studying the genetic contribution to susceptibility to Parkinson's disease through the establishment of a bank of skin and iPS cell lines from Parkinson's patients.
 Having a cell line like this provides the ability to generate the cells that die in neurodegenerative disease, allowing researchers to better understand the genetic cause of this condition and perhaps new treatments for these disorders in the future.

-- Multiple system atrophy (MSA).
-MSA is a progressive, fatal neurodegenerative disorder.
+- Multiple system atrophy.
+Multiple system atrophy (MSA) is a progressive, fatal neurodegenerative disorder.
 The hallmark of the disease is glial cytoplasmic inclusions.
 The main component of glial cytoplasmic inclusions is alpha-synuclein.
 Aggregation of alpha-synuclein microfibrils leads to a chain of events, including microglial activation, inflammation, and glial and neuronal degeneration.
 The likely mechanisms involved include growth factor (BDNF, GDNF) deficiency, toxic cytokines and oxidative injury.

 Research focuses on the prevention of alpha-synuclein aggregation by drugs such as rifampicin or paroxetine; the use of mesenchymal stem cells to provide and deliver growth factors; and attacking microglial activation and the inflammatory response by agents such as intravenous immunoglobulin.